GautJ/blunomyTest_catenary/README.md

 ## How to run

 1. Place your .parquet files in the datasets/ folder.
-2. Run the main script as a module from the project root: **python -m catenary_fitting.main**
+2. Run the main script as a module from the project root:

+<pre>-m catenary_fitting.main</pre>

 This will generate your outputs inside the 'output/' directory, which contains:

-    - static_figures/: Static 3D plots (.png)
+    - 'static_figures/': Static 3D plots (.png)
-    - interactive_figures/: Interactive 3D visualizations (.html)
+    - 'interactive_figures/': Interactive 3D visualizations (.html)

 To view the interactive plots (`.html`), simply download them from the repository and open them in your browser by dragging and dropping the files.